DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/10_software.md

 ###ICML

 ICML is the file format of [InCopy](https://creative.adobe.com/products/incopy), Adobe's word processor built into InDesign.
-With the application **pandoc**, **Markdown** files can be easily converted into ICML, preserving the logical structure of the document.
+With the application **Pandoc**, **Markdown** files can be easily converted into ICML, preserving the logical structure of the document.
 The resulting file can then be imported into InDesign and be used as the basis of a print design.
 See the [related blog post on **Make** and its use in one of our projects](http://digitalpublishingtoolkit.org/2014/10/markdown-to-indesign-with-pandoc-via-icml/).

 ###Make